 However, do not despair if you have a difficult baby.
 There is actually good news for you.

-Infants with a difficult temperament are disproportionately affected by parenting.
+Differential susceptibility means young children with a difficult temperament are disproportionately affected by parenting.
 They react more (more susceptible or more sensitive) to the quality of parenting than easy children, for better and for worse.

 When raised with good parenting, a difficult child tend to do better in cognitive, academic and social adjustment than their easy counterparts.
-On the other hand, when the parenting is bad, a difficult baby will fare worse when they grow up.
+On the other hand, when parenting is bad, a difficult baby will fare worse when they grow up.

 So you should be thrilled if you have a difficult or sensitive baby.
 Your difficult child actually has a better chance to succeed, if you do your part in providing good parenting.